dojo/docs/dojo/node.rst

 *Proposal* for dojo.Node object
 =================================

 A dojo.Node object could be developed to be a wrapper to the standard DOM Node object and add some useful extended functionality to it.
 This would be much like the dojo.NodeList object, which is a wrapper for the standard Array class, and extending the DOM Node '''without''' interfering with the standard Javascript namespace.
-The interface this object would have would be identical in as many ways as possible to the dojo.NodeList object so that learning one would be knowning the other.
+The interface this object would have would be identical in as many ways as possible to the dojo.NodeList object so that learning one would be knowing the other.

 This might simplify the object hierarchy by allowing dojo.NodeList to actually contain a list of dojo.Node's and most of the existing functionality of dojo.NodeList would be converted to just looping thought its internal array and calling the same function on each dojo.Node within.